Descanonge/fronts-toolbox/docs/algorithms/cayula-cornillon.rst

     \mu_2 = \sum_{t>\tau} th(t) / N_2
     \end{cases}

-We can then compute the contribution to variance resulting from the separation into two cluster (inter-cluster variance):
+We can then compute the variance resulting from the separation into two cluster (inter-cluster variance):

 .. math::